Experience Modification Rate: Frequency vs Severity

 I used that client’s experience modification worksheet that I mentioned (which is a 1.06 by the way) to run some test mods on NCCI’s web site.

-How Frequency & Severity Of Work Comp Claims Impact Your Experience Modification Rate
+How Frequency & Severity Of Work Comp Claims Impact Your Experience Modifier

-From the standpoint of frequency and it’s impact on your experience modification rate it’s the frequency of lost-time claims that really inflate an experience mod; especially those in the $20,000 range.
+From the standpoint of frequency and it’s impact on your experience modification factor it’s the frequency of lost-time claims that really inflate an experience modification rate; especially those in the $20,000 range.
 If your claims in dollar terms are steady or, hopefully, declining but your experience modification rating is still creeping up, you might want to take a look at the makeup of your claims to see if this might be the cause.

 Stuart Cytron, MBA has been published in trade journals such Construction Forum St. Louis and St. Louis Business Journal among others.
 You can read more about Stuart and how he developed a passion for helping businesses reduce work comp expenses on his website.